Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/throneless-games/conquer/smallseat/rules/_index.md

 When done, reveal all votes.
 * The Animal with the **most votes** wins.
-* **Tied?** The one closest to Smallseat, going in the **direction** picked by the Boss, wins.
+* **Tied?** The one closest to Smallseat, in clockwise direction, wins.

-@TODO: IMAGE EXAMPLE
+{{< rules-image src="gameplay_1.webp" alt="Example of voting in a round, then handling who won the vote." >}}

 All votes for this winning animal go into the **Teller's hand** (secret).

 For each remaining card, the player gets a choice.
-(Do this from Smallseat again, in the direction picked.)
+(Do this from Smallseat again, clockwise, until all cards are gone.)

 * Either **execute** the action on your card,
 * Or **swap places** with another player.